-While present day politics is as tumultuous and chaotic as it’s ever been, there’s one consistent force that we can all count on – the continuing progress of technology.
+While present-day politics is as tumultuous and chaotic as it’s ever been, there’s one consistent force that we can all count on – the continuing progress of technology.
 If you consider the changes that have occurred since the industrial revolution almost no aspect of our lives has remained untouched by technological innovation, this innovation has also had drastic effects on the economy and many sectors of government.
-One sector however, has not been affected – Politics.
-Within just a few years, driverless cars will be Flying the streets in great numbers, multilingual artificial intelligence programs will take over many customer service roles, and algorithms chewing over the massive amounts of data we emit will manage everything from our day-to-day health to the optimal hour in which we should eat and sleep.
-Robots are becoming more advanced (because of recent advances in computing and AI) and less likely to trip over themselves, and gene editing may trigger a seismic shift that starts with the treatment of disease and could easily end up with the transformation of humans themselves.
+One sector, however, has not been affected – Politics.
+Within just a few years, driverless cars will be flying the streets in great numbers, multilingual artificial intelligence programs will take over many customer service roles, and algorithms chewing over the massive amounts of data we emit will manage everything from our day-to-day health to the optimal hour in which we should eat and sleep.
+Robots are becoming more advanced (thanks to recent advances in computing and AI) and less likely to trip over themselves, and gene editing may trigger a seismic shift that starts with the treatment of disease and could easily end up with the transformation of humans themselves.

-As new technologies transform the economy; wages fall, and displaced workers compete with those already employed for available jobs.
+When new technologies transform the economy; wages decrease, and displaced workers compete with those already employed for available jobs.
 We can see this effect around us now.
-Conventional economics suggests that low unemployment drives wages up.
-But that’s not happening this time: Despite very low unemployment of just 4.1 percent in the U.S., average earnings are growing at an unusually slow pace.
-Low pay might discourage companies from automating away as many jobs as technology might allow—for a time.
-But it also would lead to a lot of people giving up the job search.
+Conventional economics suggests that low unemployment drives wages up, but that’s not happening this time: Despite very low unemployment of just 4.1 percent in the U.S., average earnings are growing at an unusually slow pace.
+Low pay might discourage companies from automating away as many jobs as technology might allow—for a time, but it also would lead to a lot of people giving up the job search.
 Technology would then allow a small percentage of uniquely skilled people and well-positioned firms to do phenomenally well, pushing inequality to unprecedented levels.

-This world, in which technology is improving rapidly and great wealth is being created, but a large share of working-age adults are not strictly necessary to keep the economy running at full tilt, is one in which unprecedented prosperity should be possible.
-Automation of critical tasks in medicine, for example, should dramatically reduce the cost of health care while improving accessibility and the quality of treatment—at the expense, however, of vast numbers of jobs.
+This world, in which technology is improving rapidly and great wealth is being created, but a large share of working-age adults are not strictly necessary to keep the economy running at full capacity, is one in which unparalleled prosperity should be attainable.
+Automation of critical tasks in medicine, for example, should dramatically reduce the cost of healthcare while improving accessibility and the quality of treatment—at the expense, however, of vast numbers of jobs.

 Politicians’ instincts will be to focus on bringing back lost work rather than allowing people to do less—much like recent populist politicians, including U.S. President Donald Trump, have promised.
 If governments were to go down this route it would almost certainly only serve to exacerbate an already worrying problem.